chrisstef/polyplace/README.md

 ### Deployment on Local Blockchain

-Deploy the contracts on your hardhat local blockchain by running the following command:
+Deploy the contracts on your hardhat local network by running the following command:

 ```
 npx hardhat run scripts/deploy.js --network hardhat